romcal/romcal/README.md

 See [Overriding dates](#overridingDates) for more examples.

 ## Queries <a name="queries"></a>
-Romcal can generate filtered liturgical or calendar year dates by:
+romcal can generate filtered liturgical or calendar year dates by:
 + passing an additional query object along with the initial configuration object to the `calendarFor` method, or
 + invoking the `queryFor` method and supplying an array of dates generated from `calendarFor` and a query object